When you’re looking at white gold wedding rings, I think you’ll agree with me that it can be hard to find the trusted information you need.

 Gold weight varies slightly due to the alloys that are used in it.
 For example, if nickel is used as an alloy, the ring will be heavier than if palladium is used as an alloy.

-Here are three more factors that can affect the weight of your white gold wedding band: the size, its thickness and gemstones.
+Here are three more factors that can affect the weight of your white gold wedding band: the size, its thickness, and whether gemstones are used.

 Unless the notion of having an 18K white gold wedding ring is critical because of higher gold content, we recommend going with 14K.